Effective permeability of an immiscible fluid in porous media determined from its geometric state: Introduction

 \subsection{Equivalent Domain Model}

-To develop our physical insights and provide justification of the state variables, we examine the co-directional flow of two connected pathways through a porous domain.
-The flow conditions are immiscible creeping and capillary dominated.
+To develop our physical insights and provide justification for the state variables, we examine the co-directional flow of two connected pathways through a porous domain.
+The flow conditions are immiscible, creeping, and capillary dominated.
 Each connected pathway is decomposed into an `equivalent domain' that contains only the respective phase.
-From this point, the original works of Blake 1922 \cite{blake1922resistance} and Kozeny 1927 \cite{kozeny1927uber} provide a means to define each domain.
-In the following, the salient points are discussed while a detailed derivation is reserved for the Supporting Materials.